SrijanDas/My-Music/README.md

 ### Music Playback

--   Uses YouTube's embedded player for music playback
+-   Uses Spotify Web API for music search
+-   Plays 30-second previews using HTML5 audio
 -   Creator controls are synchronized to all users in real-time
 -   Non-creators' players automatically sync with the room state
+-   Full tracks can be opened in Spotify for complete listening
--   Songs automatically advance when they end
+-   Songs automatically advance when previews end

 ### Real-time Features